ukparliament/weeknotes.data-search/2018/38/index.md

 [Sara](http://twitter.com/sarafreis) met with folks from the Employee Pay and Pension Service and the Governance Office to discuss digital forms and the reporting thereof.
 She gave a brief tutorial on connecting to the data using [Power Query](https://en.wikipedia.org/wiki/Power_Pivot#M_Formula_language).
 She also wrote some instructions to share with the wider team.
 She tells us they seemed satisfied.

-[Alison](http://twitter.com/oliala) ran a second workshop looking at models for measurement, this time expanding horizons beyond our immediate data analysing friends.
-She says it went well.
+[Alison](http://twitter.com/oliala) ran a second workshop looking at models for measurement, this time expanding horizons beyond our immediate data analysing friends to include creators, consumers and capturers of KPIs.
+New joiner Jamie R, Rosie, Glenn and Krzystof all went along.
+Alison says thanks all for being such active participants.

+Alison ploughed through a fair few meetings.
+She met with Philippa to talk about [All-Party Parliamentary Groups](https://www.parliament.uk/about/mps-and-lords/members/apg/), informal groups for which Parliament doesn't keep membership lists.
+These lists are sometimes published by the APPGs on their own websites.
+She met with Kate to understand what information is captured and retained on catered events bookings on the Parliamentary estate and envisages a small domain model in due course.
+Together with Bridget she met Janis McAnallen from Strategic Estates to discuss space and location data.
+They're planning to [facilitate a workshop](https://www.youtube.com/watch?v=sv3LG6VVo8o) with Andy from [Restoration and Renewal](https://restorationandrenewal.parliament.uk/) to ensure alignment with the Data Strategy.

 ### Domain modelling